rreusser/regl-gpu-lines/API.md

 #### `#pragma lines: orientation = <functionName>(<attributeList>)`
 - `functionName`: name of GLSL function which returns a `float`, `reglLines.START_CAP` (`0.0`) if the cap is a start cap and `reglLines.END_CAP` (`1.0`) if an end cap.
 - `attributeList`: command-separated list of vertex attributes passed to the function.
 Attributes consumed by a `orientation` function advance at a rate of one stride per instance.
 A fixed property which defines whether a given line cap is at the beginning or end of a line.

 If `orientation` is not provided, then end caps are rendered in two passes, first starting line caps, then ending line caps.
-If provided, then end caps are rendered in a single pass.
-(This complication results from the fact that there's no mechanism to tell which instance we're on, for example with `gl_InstanceID` which does not exist in GLSL ES 1.00.)
+If provided, then all caps are rendered in a single pass.
+(This complication results from the fact that there's no mechanism to distinguish the direction of end caps and get the `lineCoord` varying oriented correctly since GLSL ES 1.00 does not support `gl_InstanceID`.)

 #### Example